Brian12345-webdev/PasswordGenerator/README.md

 ## DESCRIPTION

-THIS SITE contains a password generator when a user clicks the "generate password" button, a series of confirmatory prompts that initiate what character types are used in the password generated.
+THIS SITE contains a password generator when a user clicks the "generate password" button, a series of confirmatory prompts will initiate what character types are used in the password generated.

 ## SITE ACCESS
 #SITE: https://brian12345-webdev.github.io/PasswordGenerator/